 Note: This topic applies to new Yammer.

 Networks using new Yammer have access to new capabilities: pinning conversations, closing conversations, and reporting conversations.
-Both pinning and closing conversations are only available to admins within the communities of which they are an admin.
+The original author of a conversation can close a conversation, but reopening a conversation and pinning a conversation are only available to admins within the communities of which they are an admin.

 Conversations, comments, and replies can be reported by all users once the setting has been turned on by the network admin.
 For more information about how to enable conversation reporting , see Report a Yammer conversation overview